 The Blob (1958): The Blob (a.k.a.
 The Molten Meteor) is an independently made, De Luxe color, American horror/science fiction film directed by Irvin Yeaworth.
 In the style of American International Pictures, Paramount Pictures released the film as a double feature with I Married a Monster from Outer Space.

 The film stars a 28-year-old Steve McQueen in his debut leading role as a teenager, and Aneta Corsaut, as his co-star.
 The plot depicts a growing corrosive alien amoeba that crashes from outer space in a meteorite and engulfs and dissolves citizens in the small community of Downingtown, Pennsylvania.
 The origin of The Blob is never identified, and the film ends with a question mark.
-This film got a much better response from audiences than expected and later was repurposed as the a lead film instead.
+This film got a much better response from audiences than expected and later was repurposed as the lead film instead.

-Invasion Of The Bee Girls (1973): Invasion of the Bee Girls (UK video title: Graveyard Tramps) is a science fiction film. that was the first film venture for writer Nicholas Meyer, it was directed by Denis Sanders and stars William Smith, Anitra Ford and Victoria Vetri.
+Invasion Of The Bee Girls (1973): Invasion of the Bee Girls (UK video title: Graveyard Tramps) is a science fiction film. that was the first film venture for writer Nicholas Meyer, it was directed by Denis Sanders and stars William Smith, Anitra Ford, and Victoria Vetri.
 Meyer almost didn’t put his name to the project after he saw it but was later convinced by his manager at the time.
 The premise of the movie is that a mad scientist (played by Anitra Ford) has created an army of beauties who seduce men to death.
-One by one the male victims are killed before the local police catch on to the plans of the infested females.
+One by one the male victims is killed before the local police catch on to the plans of the infected females.
 There is lots of nudity and implied sex, in an attempt to make up for being a really bad film.

-Death Race 2000 (1975): Death Race 2000 is a cult political satire action film directed by Paul Bartel, and starring David Carradine, Simone Griffeth and Sylvester Stallone.
+Death Race 2000 (1975): Death Race 2000 is a cult political satire action film directed by Paul Bartel, and starring David Carradine, Simone Griffeth, and Sylvester Stallone.
 The film takes place in a dystopian American society in the year 2000, where the murderous Transcontinental Road Race has become a form of national entertainment.
 The screenplay is based on the short story The Racer by Ib Melchior.

 Megaforce (1982): The horror!
 The Hair!
 Megaforce is an action film directed by former stuntman Hal Needham.
 The film starred Barry Bostwick, Persis Khambatta, Michael Beck, Edward Mulhare, George Furth, Evan C. Kim, Ralph Wilcox, Robert Fuller (who, years later, admitted to being less than fond of the picture) and Henry Silva.

 The film featured a “phantom Army of super elite fighting men whose weapons are the most powerful science can devise”, including realistic 3-D holograms and combat vehicles such as a motorcycle called the “Delta MK 4 Megafighter” equipped with missile launchers.
 The movie included extreme scenarios, such as motorcycles and dune buggies launching missiles that proved lethal for main battle tanks.
-The dune buggies, “megadestroyers” or “megacruisers”, also had lasers that could destroy a tank in a single shot.
+The dune buggies, “mega-destroyers” or “mega-cruisers”, also had lasers that could destroy a tank in a single shot.
 The vehicles were coated with a photo-sensitive paint that was a white, tan, and black lightning-bolt scheme during the day and darkened to a solid black camouflage at night.
 In the film finale, the main character’s motorcycle activates small (~2 ft or 0.6 m) fold-out wings and flies.
 Now that’s entertainment.

 Krull (1983): Krull is a British-American science fantasy film directed by Peter Yates and starring Ken Marshall, Lysette Anthony, David Battley and Freddie Jones.
 It was produced by Ron Silverman and released by Columbia Pictures.

 Krull’s distinctive features include an unlikely union between the science fiction and fantasy genres, a robust score by James Horner, early screen roles for actors Liam Neeson and Robbie Coltrane, and its surrealistic set design within the castle presented as the “Black Fortress”.
-Although it was a commercial failure when released, it has since achieved status of a cult film.
+Although it was a commercial failure when released, it has since achieved the status of a cult film.

 Battle Beyond The Stars (1980): Battle Beyond the Stars is an American science fiction adventure film directed by Jimmy T. Murakami and produced by Roger Corman.
 The film, intended as a “Magnificent Seven in outer space”, is based on The Magnificent Seven (in which Robert Vaughn also appeared), the Western remake of Akira Kurosawa’s film Seven Samurai.
 The screenplay was written by John Sayles, the score was composed by James Horner, and the special effects were designed by James Cameron.
 The cast features Richard Thomas, John Saxon, George Peppard, Sybil Danning, Robert Vaughn, and others.